 East Hampton Conservators is East Hampton’s first Political Action Committee (PAC).
-Our mission is to control development, protect the environment and pure drinking water, and preserve open space and quality of life in the Town of East Hampton through vigilance, public education, and the election of candidates with a proven record of dedication to environmental protection and good government.
+Our mission is to control development, protect the environment and pure drinking water, and preserve open space, historic legacy, and quality of life in the Town of East Hampton through vigilance, public education, and the election of candidates with a proven record of dedication to environmental protection and good government.

 We differ from not-for-profit organizations in that we are permitted by law to raise funds to support political committees and candidates who promote environmental protection and quality of life legislation.

-East Hampton Conservators is celebrating its second anniversary in 2009.
-Please respond generously to our Second Anniversary Gift Appeal to arrive in the mail soon.
-Or go to our "Contribute" page now and mail your gift today.
+East Hampton Conservators is celebrating its eighth anniversary in 2015.
+Please continue your support of our mission to preserve East Hampton by responding to our fundraising mailings.
+Or go to our “Contribute” page now and send your gift today.
 Thank you!

 We invite members to write articles for our "Issues" and "Where We Stand" pages and to provide messages for our Bulletin Board on the Home page.
 We enthusiastically invite your participation.